Randstad (OTCMKTS:RANJF) Short Interest Update

-Randstad (OTCMKTS:RANJF – Get Free Report) saw a significant increase in short interest in July.
+Randstad (OTCMKTS:RANJF – Get Free Report) was the recipient of a significant increase in short interest in July.
 As of July 15th, there was short interest totalling 736,000 shares, an increase of 51.0% from the June 30th total of 487,400 shares.
-Based on an average daily volume of 1,500 shares, the days-to-cover ratio is presently 490.7 days.
+Based on an average trading volume of 1,500 shares, the days-to-cover ratio is currently 490.7 days.

 - Five stocks we like better than Randstad